chocolatechip-ui/chui-ios/README.md

-#chui-ios
+# chui-ios

 This is a node command-line tool that enables you to create a hybrid app container for your ChocolateChip-UI app that opens in Xcode and runs on iOS.
+It will wrap your Web app in a <a href="https://developer.apple.com/swift/" target="_blank">Swift</a> Web view.
+It expects the following parameters:

 ##Installation